The Lynton & Barnstaple Railway

 standard gauge service that terminated at Barnstaple and carried

-passengers ninteen miles between Barnstaple and the twin towns of Lynton and
+passengers nineteen miles between Barnstaple and the twin towns of Lynton and

 Lynmouth on the coast.

-While most narrow gauge railways in the United Kingdom were built to carry freight, the
+While most narrow gauge railways in the United Kingdom were initially built to carry freight, the

-L&B specialized in passenger traffic from the start, and was built
+L&B geared itself towards passenger traffic from the start, and was built

 to an exceedingly high standard for a narrow gauge railway of the time.